Monday – Friday 8.00am -5.00pm

 We are passionate about what we do and are dedicated to the preservation, and whenever possible, improvement of vision for our patients using state-of-the-art treatment modalities in a caring and compassionate environment.

-Our practice is comprised of an experienced team of three board certified ophthalmologists, all with fellowship training in vitreo-retinal diseases and surgery.
+Our practice is comprised of an experienced team of four board certified ophthalmologists, all with fellowship training in vitreo-retinal diseases and surgery.
 We continually strive to provide top quality care for our patients.